spacemeshos/protocol/p2p/01-overview.md

 When two nodes connect for the first time, a secure P2P session needs to be established (using a TCP socket).
 To establish the session the initiator node first generates a handshake message containing its client version and the network ID it's trying to connect to.
 It then encrypts the message using a [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) shared secret key constructed using its own private key and the recipient's public key.
 It sends the message, and its public key, to the recipient.

 The recipient reconstucts the shared secret key, using its private key and the initator's public key, uses it to decrypt the handshake message, and checks the initiator's client version and network ID.
 If everything checks out, it responds to the handshake message and a session is established; if not, the TCP connection is closed and no further information is exchanged.

-### Gossip

-In a blockchain protocol like Spacemesh, many types of data, including transactions and blocks, must traverse the network and reach every node.
-The broadcast protocol that's used to achieve this is called the gossip protocol.
-Gossip allows each node to broadcast a message to the entire network, and also to forward on other gossip messages it receives.